Skip to main content

 Connecting Cables

-XT30(2+2)-F4-core cable.
-The core definitions are as follows:
+2. Prepare Cable: Prepare a XT30(2+2)-F four-core cable.
+The pin definitions are as follows:

-- Complete Connection:
+1. Complete Connection:

-- Connect the UTOR module to the host computer (e.g., FLY-Pi, Raspberry Pi, or PC) using a USB cable.
+• Connect the UTOR module to the host computer (e.g., FLY Pi, Raspberry Pi, or PC) using a USB cable.

-Checking Common Ground
+Check Common Ground

-- GND on the toolboard
+• GND on the toolboard

-- GND on the host computer
+• GND on the host computer

-Searching and Configuring Toolboard RS232 ID
+Searching for and Configuring the Toolboard RS232 ID

 🔴 Important Preparation